gitkraken/gk-dev-docs/gk-dev/gk-dev-organization.md

 ---
-title: Manage GitKraken Organization
+title: Manage GitKraken Organizations | Roles, Users, Teams, SSO
-description: Learn about GitKraken Organizations
+description: Learn how to manage GitKraken organizations, assign roles, add users, configure teams, and set up SSO.
 taxonomy:
     category: gk-dev
 ---

 <kbd>Last updated: June 2025</kbd>

-A GitKraken organization is a collection of [GitKraken accounts](/gk-dev/gk-dev-account/) that share a [subscription](/gk-dev/gk-dev-subscription/), enable collaboration between members, and provide centralized administration.
-When you create a new account, an organization is automatically created for you.
+Create an organization in GitKraken.dev to manage your team’s access, roles, licenses, and SSO.
+Centralize your GitKraken [subscription](/gk-dev/gk-dev-subscription/) to simplify provisioning and oversight across all GitKraken products.

 <div class='callout callout--warning'>
     <p>Community users are on a single-user plan and cannot perform any organization management.
-Pro plans and higher can manage users, roles, and settings.</p>
+Pro plans and higher can manage users, roles, teams, and settings.</p>
 </div>

 ***